SDU-eScience/SDUCloudDoc/docs/source/index.rst

 Dashboard
 ---------

+This is the entrypoint of the application and gives the user a overview of recent activity.
+This view is showing 3 columns "Favorite Files", "Recently used Files", "Recent Analysis".

+"Favorite Files"

+The user can add a file to "favorite" which makes it easier to find when having to use it for several different purposes.

+"Recently used Files"

+Are files that the user have used earlier.

+"Recent Analysis"

+Are application that have been executed within the Application section

 .. figure::  images/screens/dashboard/dashboard.png
    :align:   center

-This is the entrypoint of the application and gives the user a overview of recent activity.

 Files
 -----